Redesign and clean up GUI architecture

 Next steps will include the redesign of the GUI to make that cleaner as well (BR #41)

-#1 Updated by EgS about 13 years ago
+#1 Updated by EgS over 13 years ago

 as an ugly (jeah I know...
 I was lazy...) workaround I currently pass the mainwin itself as parent to the BufferTreeModel.
 The reason for this was the possibility to create a QMessageBox easily.